crescolincs/logistics/content/_index.md

            - Fast access to key UK manufacturing and logistics hubs, ports and airports

-           For businesses investing in Lincolnshire, the area’s workforce advantages can enable fast recruitment and project delivery, business transformation, and improved productivity.
      ctatext: about sites and properties for logistics businesses in Lincolnshire
 logisticssupport:
   display: true